r4fik1/r4fik1/_posts/2023-02-14-HTBAcademy_File Upload Attacks.md

 - (5) Image upload directory.
 - (6) Name format of uploaded images.

 <div style="text-align: justify">17.
-Create a shell with the allowed extension ".svg" with an xml payload that returns the source code of "common-functions.php" in Base64.</div>
+Create a shell with the allowed extension ".svg" with a xml payload that returns the source code of "common-functions.php" in Base64.</div>
 >>You can download the shell from the following link: [shell2.svg](https://github.com/r4fik1/HTB_Academy/tree/main/HTB_File_Upload_Attacks)
 <br>